brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

 ## Stage Submissions

-At each intermediate state, students submit their current design documents.
+At each intermediate stage, students submit their current design documents.
-This is a preference --- the feedback is for their benefit.

-(On the other hand, weaker students tend to be the ones who need feedback the most, and they are likely to not take full advantage of an optional submission point.)
+This is mandatory.
+No specific constraints are imposed on the submission.

 ## Peer Review